-How to Translate a Video Automatically: Step-by-Step AI Guide
+How to Translate Any Video Automatically with AI in 2026

 Many video creators struggle with translating videos manually—subtitles, dubbing, and editing can take hours.
-Instead, tools like Leadde let you turn documents or text into professional multilingual videos automatically, generating scripts, visuals, and voiceovers in minutes while cutting production time and costs dramatically.
+Instead, tools like Leadde let you transform documents into multilingual demos automatically, generating scripts, visuals, and voiceovers in minutes while cutting production costs dramatically.

 What Does It Mean to Translate a Video?